LIST: States that have issued stay-at-home orders during the coronavirus pandemic

 The order was a stunning development and further blow to businesses and workers.

-California is one of the hardest-hit states with 1,185 confirmed cases and 23 deaths as of Friday, reported KTLA.
+California is one of the hardest-hit states with more than 3,000 cases, reported KTLA.

 Residents have been told to stay 6 feet away from others, not gather in groups and wash their hands frequently.